-There are six Corridor Maps included in this memorandum: one countywide and one for each RTPC subregion.
 These maps show the location, generalized routing, and modes of each corridor.
-They are not intended to be exact, but rather to show travel corridors of the multimodal transportation network, as dictated by our hilly geography and Bay coastline.
+They are not intended to be exact, but rather to show travel corridors of the multimodal transportation network, as dictated by the subregion's geography and Bay coastline.
 There are several critical notes to these Corridor Maps: